 Everyone’s talking about value these days.
-If you want to get real value from your email marketing, you should clean your email list at least once every 3 sends.
+If you want to get real value from your email marketing, you need to clean your email list every so often.
 Why?

-- And of course, if your variable cost of send depends on the number of subscribers, you don’t want to be paying for those ones who aren’t reading you – now do ya?
+- And of course, it will impact on the cost of send, you don’t want to be paying for those ones who aren’t reading you – now do ya?

-- It can be helpful to add a link to the latest email newsletter so they can remind themselves what they’re missing.
+- It can help to put an offer around this, so you have an attractive subject line to compel them to open.
+And you can also add a link to the latest newsletter so they can remind themselves what they’re missing.

 - Send a couple of reminders, re-send the email once or twice in a week.
 And on the date you have chosen, put on your big girl pants and remove those subscribers who haven’t opened or clicked from your list.
 Remove them – I mean delete them!
 But not everyone has the balls to do that straight off.